Updated: June 2, 2022

 Builders & Contractors are being Flexible Too

 It was refreshing to hear more than a few veteran members of the industry being confidently transparent when implying that no one can possibly be on top of everything, especially as innovative technologies, products and practices proliferate.

 The key approach for industry pros to handle all of this change is to form partnerships with proven specialists in these emerging areas of the industry.
 True to the spirit of this approach are conferences like KBIS & IBS that help members of the industry continually learn, discover and network among the industry’s best offerings.

 Homeowners play an important role, too, by persistently inquiring about new capabilities and solutions, to make professionals aware of what new trends are most important to homeowners.

 We expect more builders and remodelers to naturally position their businesses around key capabilities, such as: Energy Efficiency; Home Wellness; Multi-Functionality; Aging-In-Place; and Multigenerational Planning.

-How to Apply Transformable Interior Design to Your Home
+- Why You Should Apply Cinematically Inspired Design to Your Home

 |Purgula is reader-supported.
 When you click on links to other sites from our website, we may earn affiliate commissions, at no cost to you.
 If you find our content to be helpful, this is an easy way for you to support our mission.
 Thanks!
 Learn more.|